Print

 Actuarial firms usually offer consulting services and administrative services (see

 Administrative service providers).
-Among other things, they can:
+Among other things,

 - inform the committee of the risks related to plan funding and liquidity requirements